tiepdotme/samwize.com/pages/libs/core-ui.md

 permalink: /libs/core-ui/
 ---

+## Animate views during transition

+[Hero](https://github.com/lkzhao/Hero) easily animate a view to another view during a transition.
+It is like Keynote's Magic Move, for iOS.

 ## Empty State for Table/Collection

 [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) create a view when your table/collection view is empty.
 You customize it with attributed strings for the title, subtitle and the call-to-action-button.
 If the standard layout is too enough, you may return your own view.